Posted by: Frank Eakin |

 Compare renewable energy plans vetted to prevent billing surprises

-Renewable vs. Fossil Fuel Electricity Plans
+Renewable Energy vs. Fossil Fuel Electricity

 Traditionally, electricity has come from fossil fuels such as natural gas, coal, and oil.
 These energy sources can take millions of years to replenish, making them a finite resource.
 In the United States as a whole, the majority of energy still comes from fossil fuels.